-By 2012, the County shall develop strategies to ensure continued public access to navigable waters through the identification and implementation of regulatory incentives and criteria.
+By 2012, †The County shall continue to develop strategies to ensure continued public access to navigable waters through the identification and implementation of regulatory incentives and criteria.
+This program will be coordinated with Green and Nature-based infrastructure and environmental hazard resiliency improvement programming.

 The County shall prioritize recreational and commercial working waterfronts in existing or new land acquisition programs to purchase suitable parcels or the non-water dependent development rights to suitable parcels as determined by the inventory created under the Coastal Management Element of the comprehensive plan.
-Current funding strategies can include tourist taxes, or boating improvement funds to develop public launching facilities and related amenities.
+Current funding strategies can include tourist taxes, or boating improvement funds to develop public launching facilities, green and / or nature-based infrastructure improvements, and related amenities.

-- (A)Funding may come from fees, bonds, community redevelopment district financing, or other sources as approved by Board, and may be supplemented through revenue sharing with appropriate state and federal programs. - (B) The County's share of revenue collected from boating registration fees shall be spent on boating infrastructure projects pursuant to Chapter 328.72(15), F.S.
+- A. Funding may come from fees, bonds, community redevelopment district financing, or other sources as approved by Board, and may be supplemented through revenue sharing with appropriate state and federal programs. - B. The County's share of revenue collected from boating registration fees shall be spent on boating infrastructure projects pursuant to Chapter 328.72(15), F.S.